theiagen/bioforklift/docs/interfaces/terra2bq_classes.md

 #### Parameters:
 - **days_back** (int, optional): Number of days to look back for samples, defaults to 30
+- **overwrite_metadata** (bool, optional): Whether or not to overide metadata if value from Terra table is differant than that in Bigquery.
 - **update_bigquery** (bool, optional): Whether to update BigQuery with Terra metadata, defaults to True
 - **update_destination** (bool, optional): Whether to update destination Terra datatable, defaults to True
 - **batch_size** (int, optional): Number of configurations to process in a batch before cooldown, defaults to 1